Obarun/66/doc/tree.md

 66 tree init [ -h ] tree
 ```

-The behavior of this subcommand will depends of the state of the [scandir](scandir.html).
+The behavior of this subcommand will depends of the state of the [scandir](66-scandir.html).
 If the scandir is not running, this command will initiate earlier services of *tree*, in other case its initiate all *enabled* services within *tree*.

+Users, even system administrator, should not need to directly invoke this command.
 This subcommand is primarily used internally by `66 boot` command to initiate earlier services of *tree*.
 Initiation of services is made automatically at each invocation of `66 start` or `66 tree start` command is services was not initiate previously.

 #### Options

 - **-h**: prints this help.

+#### Initialization process

+The command will make an exact copy of the *enabled* service files and directories of the *tree* inside a [scandir](66-scandir.html) directory at `%%livedir%%/state/UID` where *UID* is the uid of the current owner of the process.
+The [scandir](66-scandir.html) does not need to be necessarily running.
+This is useful at boot time to initiate an early service before starting the scandir.
+Once the [scandir](66-scandir.html) starts—see [66 scandir start](66-scandir.html) command, the already present services start automatically.

 #### Usage examples